Tree decompositions with small width, spread, order and degree: Introduction

 We now illustrate this result with an example.
 Let $G$ be the $n\times n$ grid graph.
 Let $(v_1,\dots,v_{n^2})$ be the ordering of $V(G)$ consisting of the first row, followed by the second row, followed by the third row, etc. Let $B_i:= \{v_i,\dots,v_{n+i}\}$ for $i\in\{1,\dots,n^2-n\}$.
 It is easily seen that $(B_1,\dots,B_{n^2-n})$ is a path-decomposition of $G$ with width $n$.
 So $\tw(G)\leq n$.
 In fact, $\tw(G)=n$ for $n\geq 2$ (proved via treewidth--bramble duality~\citep{ST93}).
 On the other hand, if $C_i$ is the union of the $i$-th row and the $(i+1)$-th row of $G$, then it is easily seen that $(C_1,\dots,C_{n-1})$ is a path-decomposition of $G$ with width $2n-1$.
 The first path-decomposition has optimal width and maximum spread $n+1$, whereas the second path-decomposition has near-optimal width and maximum spread 2. \cref{Spread} says that analogous behaviour holds for every graph.

 Spread is naturally interpreted in terms of minors.
-It is well known that if $(B_x:x\in V(T))$ is a tree-decomposition of a graph $G$, then $G$ is a minor of the strong product $T\boxtimes K_{k+1}$.
-Moreover, the number of vertices in the branch set representing $v\in V(G)$ equals the spread of $v$ in $(B_x:x\in V(T))$. \cref{Spread} implies that any graph $G$ with treewidth $k$ is a minor of $T\boxtimes K_{14k+14}$ for some tree $T$, where the branch set representing a vertex $v\in V(G)$ has at most $\deg_G(v)+1$ vertices.
+It is well known that if $(B_x:x\in V(T))$ is a tree-decomposition of a graph $G$ with width $k$, then $G$ is a minor of the strong product $T\boxtimes K_{k+1}$ (see \citep{HW17}).
+Moreover, the number of vertices in the branch set representing $v\in V(G)$ equals the spread of $v$ in $(B_x:x\in V(T))$. \cref{Spread} thus implies: